radcamp/radcamp.github.io/Brisbane2025/ipyrad-CLI-FullTutorial.md

 If you want to get even **more** info, ipyrad tracks all kinds of wacky stats and saves them to a file inside the directories it creates for each step.
-For instance, to see full stats for step 1 (the wackyness of the step 1 stats at this point isn't very interesting, but we'll see stats for later steps are more verbose):
+For instance, to see full stats for step 1 (the wackyness of the step 1 stats at this point isn't very interesting, but we'll see stats for later steps are more verbose).

 # Step 2: Filter reads